 If you include the flag

 PLATFORM_D_FLAG_PERSISTENT, the passed flags will be retained until reboot, or until you send a new value.
-If not, they will expire whenever no motor control commands (specifically, control/cmd_vel, control/kinematic_joints, or control/cosmetic_joints) have been received for a period of one second.
+If not, they will expire whenever no motor control commands (specifically, control/cmd_vel, control/kinematic_joints, or control/cosmetic_joints) have been received for a period of one second, at which point they will reset to the configured bridge flags.

 String command to be interpreted by the bridge in changing the operational state of the platform.
 Multiple commands can be included in a single string, separated by semicolons.